-The Department of Family Services (DFS) promotes the well-being of the County’s diverse community by protecting and improving the lives of children, adults and families through supportive services, education and advocacy.
+The Department of Family Services (DFS) promotes the well-being of the County’s diverse community by protecting and improving the lives of children, adults and families through advocacy, education and effective supportive services.

 DFS programs and services are provided in regional offices and community sites throughout the County.
 There are four main divisions:

 - Self-Sufficiency (Financial and Medical Assistance and Employment and Training)